Prepare a Red Hat-based virtual machine for Azure

 Important

-Starting on 30 November 2020, Red Hat Enterprise Linux 6 will reach end of maintenance phase.
-The maintenance phase is followed by the Extended Life Phase.
-As Red Hat Enterprise Linux 6 transitions out of the Full/Maintenance Phases, it is strongly recommended upgrading to Red Hat Enterprise Linux 7 or 8 or 9.
-If customers must stay on Red Hat Enterprise Linux 6, it's recommended to add the Red Hat Enterprise Linux Extended Life Cycle Support (ELS) Add-On.
+On November 30, 2020, RHEL 6 reached the end of the Maintenance phase.
+The Maintenance phase is followed by the Extended Life phase.
+As RHEL 6 transitions out of the Full/Maintenance phases, we strongly recommend that you upgrade to RHEL 7 or 8 or 9.
+If you must stay on RHEL 6, we recommend that you add the RHEL Extended Life Cycle Support Add-on.

 1. In RHEL 6, NetworkManager can interfere with the Azure Linux agent.
-Uninstall this package by running the following command:
+Uninstall this package:

 sudo rpm -e --nodeps NetworkManager